SammyBernau/vcpkg_template/README.md

 ## Notes

-Its been some time since I have touched a compiled language like C++ so I thought putting together a template would help myself remember.
-I also realized that it might also help others whoare new to vcpkg or perhaps just getting back into it and need a quick refresher.
+It's been some time since I have touched a compiled language like C++ (I hail from JVM land), so I thought putting together a template would help myself regain familiarity.
+I also realize that others might benefit from a template/refresher, so feel free to use for whatever!

 ### Author: Sam Bernau